etan18/Obsidian-Notes/Cognitive Science/preferences.md

 **It was found that infants are drawn to either extremely familiar or extremely novel stimuli.**
 >[!note] Surprisal
->In [[Probability/entropy]], surprisal quantifies the amount of uncertainty that some random variable X takes on value x given the priors.
+>In [[entropy]], surprisal quantifies the amount of uncertainty that some random variable X takes on value x given the priors.

 Formalizing the familiarity vs. novelty theorem above, we can observe selective attention in infants for events with intermediate surprisal (Kidd et al, 2010).
 ![[looking.png|400]]